William H. West (entertainer): Biography

+With the exception of Lizette Morris, all of the wives of West appeared on stage with him in various productions throughout the US.

-He died on February 15, 1902, in Chicago, Illinois, of cancer.
+He died on February 15, 1902 in Chicago of cancer.
 He was buried at Green-Wood Cemetery in Brooklyn, New York.
 On his grave marker are the words "None Knew Him But To Love Him.
 None named him save in praise."